lareeth/RepoMage/README.md

 # RepoMage
-This is a helper utility thats designed to help archive old repos that are not longer in use.
+This is a helper utility thats designed to help archive old repos that are no longer in use.

 | Environment | Status |
 | ------------- |:-------------:|